yasint23/My_Devops/projects/503-microservices-ci-cd-pipeline-with-helm/README.md

 ``` bash
 mkdir jenkins
 ```
-* Create a Jenkins job with the name of `petclinic-ci-job`:
+* Create a Jenkins job with the name of `petclinic-ci-job`:  (developer lar jenkins uzerinde unit testlerini yapiyorlar bu adimda)
   * Select `Freestyle project` and click `OK`
   * Select github project and write the url to your repository's page into `Project url` (https://github.com/[your-github-account]/petclinic-microservices)
   * Under the `Source Code Management` select `Git`